 In addition to the singing of Shaker hymns and songs on the CDs, there are also some piano-organ duets featuring Sister Aida Elam (pianist) and Sister Lillian Phelps (organist) shown in this photograph:

-There was also interviews with Sister R. Mildred Barker from Sabbathday Lake, Maine.
+There are also interviews with Sister R. Mildred Barker from Sabbathday Lake, Maine.

 ©